GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

         "Setting the IPv6 record is optional.
 If you need help doing this please contact us."

+17) Run '0 - Stop all Services' job template on old subscription to shut down previous server.

-17) Wait for the DNS to propagate.
+18) Wait for the DNS to propagate.

-18) Run 'Deploy/Update a Server' job template again, then try and login.
+19) Run the new '0 - Deploy/Update a Server' job template again, then try and login.

+20) If the new Matrix server works delete the old subscription with '00 - Ansible Delete Subscription', then re-provision the new subscription using 'Provision a New Server'.